datamadness81/Covid19_Colombia/README.md

 1. The jupyter notebook has all the explanation about the processes done with pandas to manipulate the source data.
 Feel free to change as you which.

-2. To see the original chart bar race in tableau go to [https://public.tableau.com/profile/datamadness/](https://public.tableau.com/profile/datamadness/#!/vizhome/colombia_covid_viz_ciudades/CasosCovid-19enColombia)
+2. To see the original chart bar race in tableau go to [Tableau Profile](https://public.tableau.com/profile/datamadness/#!/vizhome/colombia_covid_viz_ciudades/CasosCovid-19enColombia)

 <!-- ROADMAP -->
 ## Roadmap